Kilij Arslan I: Crusade of 1101

 Gazi Gümüshtigin captured Bohemond resulting in a new force of Lombards attempting to rescue him.
 In their march they took Ankara from Arslan upon the Danishmends.
 In alliance with Radwan the Atabeg of Aleppo he ambushed this force at the Battle of Mersivan.
 In 1101 he defeated another Crusader army at Heraclea Cybistra, which had come to assist the fledgling Crusader states in Syria.
 This was an important victory for the Turks, as it proved that an army of Crusader knights was not invincible.
 After this victory he moved his capital to Konya and defeated a force led by William II of Nevers who attempted to march upon it as well as the subsequent force a week later.

 In 1104 he resumed his war with the Danishmends who were now weakened after the death of Malik Ghazi, demanding half the ransom gained for Bohemond.
 As a result, Bohemond allied with the Danishmends against Rum and the Byzantines.

 War and drowning in river

 After the crusades he moved towards the east, taking Harran and Diyarbakr.
 In 1107 he conquered Mosul, but he was defeated by Muhammad I Tapar supported by Ilghazi of the Artuqids and Fakhr al-Mulk Radwan of Aleppo at the battle of Khabur River.
 Having lost the battle, Kilij Arslan drowned trying to escape across the river.

 Discovery of his burial

-In January 2021, archaeologists led by professor Ahmet Tanyıldız from the Dicle University claimed to discover his and his daughter Saide Hatun's grave in Silvan, Diyarbakır.
+In January 2021, archaeologists led by professor Ahmet Tanyıldız from the Dicle University discovered his and his daughter Saide Hatun's grave in Silvan, Diyarbakır.
 Researchers dug two metres deep across a 35-square-metre area and focused their works on two gravesites in Orta Çeşme Park.